House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Kensun AC:DC Power Supply Portable Air Compressor

-Though it’s more expensive than many of its competitors, the Kensun AC/DC Power Supply Portable Air Compressor doesn’t do much to earn its higher price tag.
-What it does offer is the ability to plug it into a standard outlet at your home or the 12-volt outlet in your car.
-This compressor also offers a max runtime of 30 minutes, which is double what many of the other compressors we tested can do.
+Though it’s more expensive than many competitors, the Kensun AC/DC Power Supply Portable Air Compressor doesn’t do much to earn its higher price tag.
+It can plug into a standard outlet at your home or the 12-volt outlet in your car, and it has a max runtime of 30 minutes, which is double what many of the other compressors we tested can do.

 Pros